Vallista/React-TypeScript-DesignPattern/README.md

 As the size of the web page grows, the web has many states.
 The Web has developed a store concept for state manipulation and has developed models to make them easier to manage within store.

 so as to model and inject object-oriented concepts, As I saw it, I needed a design pattern.
-This REPOSITORY organized the design pattern.
+This repository organized the design pattern.

 ## Classification and Type